Monitor (warship)

 In the early 20th century, the term was revived for shallow-draught armoured shore bombardment vessels, particularly those of the Royal Navy: the Lord Clive-class monitors carried guns firing heavier shells than any other warship ever has, seeing action (albeit briefly) against German targets during World War I. The Lord Clive vessels were scrapped in the 1920s.

 The term "monitor" also encompasses the strongest of riverine warcraft, known as river monitors.
 During the Vietnam War these much smaller craft were used by the United States Navy.
-The Brazilian Navy's Parnaíba is the last monitor in service.
+The Brazilian Navy's Parnaíba and the Romanian Navy's three Mihail Kogălniceanu-class river monitors are among the last monitors in service.

 Nineteenth century

 American Civil War

 In Latin, a monitor is someone who admonishes: that is, reminds others of their duties—which is how USS Monitor was given its name.
 It was designed by John Ericsson for emergency service in the Federal navy during the American Civil War (1861–65) to blockade the Confederate States from supply at sea.
 Ericsson designed her to operate in shallow water and to present as small a target as possible, the water around her acting as protection.